 Why go to a thermal bath in the country instead of a fancy spa in the city?
 Well, two main reasons:

 1) if you live in a city it means a weekend getaway (at least), mixing pampering and activities, such as hiking, going to museums or just stuffing your face with local food;

-2) generally speaking, most spa treatments are cheaper there than they are in the city spas.
+2) generally speaking, most spa treatments are cheaper there than they are in city spas.
 Example: in Lisbon you pay a fairly high price for, say, a Vichy shower.
 You get the relaxing music and maybe some candles, but you’re being massaged with tap water.
-When you leave you go back to the traffic and the routine.
-In the São Pedro do Sul thermal baths, for example (probably the most famous of the country), you get to pay about half the price for the same massage with thermal water.
-Granted: no music and no candles here, but you can get that at other thermal spas.
-When you leave you don’t have to go to work or wash the dishes or anything of the sort.
+When you leave you just go back to the traffic and the routine.
+In most thermal baths you get to pay about half the price for the same massage with thermal water.
+Granted: no music and no candles here, in most cases, but when you leave you don’t have to go to work or wash the dishes or anything of the sort.